 Slippery floors can be a significant hazard for seniors.
 Installing non-slip floorings, such as cork or rubber, can help reduce the risk of falls.
 Additionally, removing any area rugs or clutter on the floor can prevent tripping hazards.

-Good lighting is essential in any home, but it becomes even more critical as you age.
+Good lighting is essential in any home, but it becomes even more critical as you Age in Place.
 As your eyesight deteriorates, you’ll need more light to navigate around your home safely.
 Installing task lighting, such as under-cabinet lights or adjustable lamps, can also help with reading and other tasks.

 The bathroom is one of the most dangerous rooms in the house, but some simple modifications can make it much safer.
 Adding grab bars, a raised toilet seat and a walk-in shower or tub can make it easier to use the bathroom independently.
 Non-slip flooring and bright lighting are also crucial in this room.

-What are some benefits of aging in place?
+What are some benefits of ageing in place?

-Some benefits of aging in place include maintaining independence, staying in a familiar environment, and avoiding the stress of moving.
+Some benefits of ageing in place include maintaining independence, staying in a familiar environment, and avoiding the stress of moving.

 How can I make my home more accessible?